arekavandi/Certified_adv_RRegression/README.md

 scipy (1.11.4)
 matplotlib (3.8.2)
 ```
-The repository contains an ```environment.yml``` for the use with Conda.
+The repository contains an ```environment.yml``` for use with Conda.
 Perform the following steps:

 1. Clone the repository:
 ```
 git clone https://github.com/arekavandi/Certified_adv_RRegression.git
 ```
-2. Go to the project folder and Make a new environment and install the required packages by
+2. Go to the project folder and make a new environment and install the required packages by
 ```
 conda env create -f environment.yml
 ```